 Monthly cash benefits, after a 5-month waiting period, for a disabled worker and family.
-The worker and eligible family members continue to receive benefits, as long as the worker remains disabled, until the worker reaches full retirement age or dies.
-(At that time, the disabled-worker benefit would convert to retired-worker benefits, and eligible family members would become eligible for retirement- or survivor-based benefits.)
+The worker and eligible family members continue to receive benefits, as long as the worker remains disabled, until the worker reaches full retirement age (at which time, the disabled-worker benefit converts to retired-worker benefits) or dies.
+(Eligible family members would become eligible for retirement- or survivor-based benefits.)

-The spouse of a disabled worker is eligible for benefits if he or she is aged 62 or older or has in his or her care a child under age 16 or a disabled adult child who is entitled to benefits on the worker's earnings record.
+The spouse of a disabled worker is eligible for benefits if he or she is aged 62 or older or has in his or her care a child under the age of 16 or a disabled adult child who is entitled to benefits on the worker's earnings record.
 Unmarried children are entitled to benefits until they reach age 18, or until age 19 if they are a full-time elementary or secondary school student.

-- Monthly cash benefits, after a 5-month waiting period, for a disabled widow(er) or a disabled surviving divorced spouse who is aged 50 to 65.
-This publication refers to those individuals as "disabled widow(er)s." - Monthly cash benefits payable to disabled adult children of disabled, retired, or deceased workers.
-Those children must be aged 18 or older and must have become disabled before age 22.
-The 5-month waiting period does not apply to disabled adult children.

-- Medicare benefits, which are available 2 years after the disabled worker, disabled widow(er), or disabled adult child becomes eligible for benefits. - Vocational rehabilitation services, which are available for disabled beneficiaries who could return to work if they were provided with some assistance.
+- Monthly cash benefits, after a 5-month waiting period, for a disabled widow(er) or a disabled surviving divorced spouse who is aged 50 to full retirement age, referred to in this publication as disabled widow(er)s. - Monthly cash benefits payable to disabled adult children of disabled, retired, or deceased workers.
+Those children must be aged 18 or older and must have become disabled before the age of 22.
+The 5-month waiting period does not apply to disabled adult children. - Medicare benefits, which are available 2 years after the disabled worker, disabled widow(er), or disabled adult child becomes eligible for benefits. - Vocational rehabilitation services, which are available for disabled beneficiaries who could return to work if they were provided with some assistance.